Ablazesphere/PanasonicIR/README.md

 ## **Introduction**

-PanasonicIr is a project that can mimic an actual AC remote.
-It is capable of chnaging temperature, wing speed, set timer and other various parameters.
+PanasonicIR is a project that can mimic an actual Panasonic AC remote.
+It is capable of changing temperature, vertical/horizontal wing speed, timer and other various parameters.
 It provides an easier cost effective solution that is better than any alternatives.

 ## **Installation**